pedro-nunez/topologyexplorers/README.md

 # Topology Explorers

-JavaScript game for virtual Oberharmersbach 2021
+HTML game for virtual Oberharmersbach 2021

 # TO-DO

-- [x] Add conditional statement to navigation buttons: if about to enter in a forbidden area, change the functionality instead!
-- [ ] Create secondary camps.
-History: seems like an abandoned base camp of a previous team of explorers.
-There is a hellicopter with a full tank.
-You can use it to move back and forth between base camps!
-- [ ] Think of names for the creatures.
-- [ ] Near the start: a creature telling you about the name of the area ("invariant planes"?).
+- [ ] Somewhere, someone telling you about the name of the area ("invariant planes"?).
 Give option to say: "cool thanks" (creature says btw the path is here).
 Maybe input the answer as a text and look for the string "thank".
 If so what was chosen, creature leaves and buttons disappear for 5 min.
+- [ ] Chess puzzle.
-- [ ] Create geography flavours.
+- [ ] Go puzzle.
+- [ ] 30 questions about Freiburg and its history from the Freiburg quiz (add to credits!).
+Marked with white rhombi, they give extra hints about the location of abandonde base camps and background story.
+Asked by old people.
+- [ ] Add smoke column in the chosen mountain; edit montain cell to meet the old group of explorers.
+- [ ] Some science questions asked by scientists, marked with green rhombi, they give extra hints about the amount and location of black holes.